giannisvassiliou/iSummary/README.md

 #### nodes_ranking is the filename of the descending ranking of the nodes in the query log based on their frequency of presence
 #### how_many_nodes is a number to tell the system how many nodes will (at least) the final summary will have
 #### choose_from for the nodes_ranking file, you should use the first #choose_from of them
-## e.g java -jar isummary.jar w20test.tsv w80train.tsv dballnodes.txt 5 20
+## e.g. java -jar isummary.jar w20test.tsv w80train.tsv dballnodes.txt 5 20
 ### will result to a result_sum.txt file